ikmb/esga/README.md

 or [![Singularity Container available](https://img.shields.io/badge/singularity-required-brightgreen.svg)](https://sylabs.io/docs/)

 This pipeline peforms annotation of novel genomes using a combination of evidence alignments, evidence-based gene building and ab-initio gene building.

+It does not constitute a novel algorithm but combines many well-established tools into an easy-to-use "one click" solution that is accessible even to inexperienced users.

 ### Pipeline main steps